Indians win Game 3, take a 2-1 World Series lead

 "It's been awesome," Jerry Tomlin said from his seat on the Fox television broadcast.
 "For me, it's a dream come true."

-On Thursday, his son said just being able to see him was what he was what he was looking forward to the most.
+For Tomlin, just being able to see his dad was what he was looking forward to the most entering Game 3.

-"He hasn't been to a game in quite a while," Tomlin said.
-"And it wasn't looking like he was going to get to come to a game at all. ...The fact that we get to experience the World Series together is pretty neat."

-Tomlin gave his dad a performance to remember.
-He didn't allow a run in 4 2/3 innings pitched, giving up just two hits and walking one.
+"I think I've probably said it more times than I probably should, but it was probably one of my more emotional starts I've ever had in my entire life, career, any situation baseball related ever," Tomlin said.
+"I'm fortunate enough for him to even be here.
+So to have him get to experience a World Series game and obviously my first World Series start, it meant everything."

 Historic night at Wrigley Field

-It wasn't just about the teams Friday night.
-It also was about the location.

-Wrigley Field is second only to Fenway Park as the oldest stadium in Major League Baseball.
-But until recently, it was a pretty lonely place in October.
+Chicago's loss spoiled the mood at what was an electric atmosphere at Wrigley Field, a ballpark second only to Fenway Park as the oldest stadium in Major League Baseball.

 Before Friday night, the last time the Cubs played a World Series game in this ballpark was on October 10, 1945, when they lost the series to the Detroit Tigers in Game 7.
 To add to the misery, the now-famous "billy goat curse" was put on the club just a few days earlier by a local tavern owner, who was denied admittance to the stadium with his pet goat for Game 4.